-The outstanding customer service ethos of the SRZ community is lived and practiced daily and starts with the senior leadership team of Gary B. Fiebert, Executive Director, and Will McDonald, Director of IT.
+The outstanding customer service ethos of the SRZ community is lived and practised daily and starts with the senior leadership team of Gary B. Fiebert, Executive Director, and Will McDonald, Director of IT.
 They are both long time contributors at SRZ.
-These leaders set the customer service oriented tone to the organization.
+These leaders set the customer service oriented tone to the organisation.

 In a top 100 law firm excellent technology is a critical piece of delivering outstanding legal services to demanding clients with high expectations.
 Senior leaders and partners at SRZ know that technology is complex and ever changing, and that technology support is absolutely critical.
 They budget new technology purchases, mindful that they must be properly supported.